MuhammedMagdyy/email-checker/README.md

 # email-checker
-An extension to check email offer if you get Accepted or Rejected
+An extension to check email offer if you got Accepted or Rejected

 This extension works based on keywords that offten used in an email offer.